-When you have multiple marketing freelancers and service providers working on the same funnel, how do you know to whom to attribute successes and failures?
-Can the metrics and measurement criteria used for in-house performance and KPI assessment apply to the displaced model?
+Problem: When you have multiple marketing freelancers and service providers working on the same funnel, how do you know to whom to attribute successes and failures?
+Can the metrics and measurement criteria used for in-house team performance and KPI assessment apply to the displaced model?

 #4 - Complex payment processes

-And with several freelancers and service providers now on your payroll, each demanding fees according to their pricing practices, not your company’s traditional salary scale (a major advantage of going freelance for the worker), how do you keep track of who you owe what and when, and do so in a timely fashion?
+Problem: And with several freelancers and service providers now on your payroll, each demanding fees according to their pricing practices, not your company’s traditional salary scale (a major advantage of going freelance for the worker), how do you keep track of who you owe what and when, and do so in a timely fashion?

 #5 - Motivating from afar, is it even possible?

-Last, motivation is the key to any team’s productivity and success.
+Problem: Motivation is the key to any team’s productivity and success.
 But when your hires are outsourced, how can you keep them on task and motivated?
 Must you resign yourself to the “honor system,” trusting that they’ll get the job done, or can you find a way to light a fire in your hires’ hearts and drive them to succeed?

 Set expectations from the start

-Freelancers management begins with good and open communication.
+Freelancer management begins with good and open communication.
 Speak clearly with your freelancers about the scope of the job, the depth, and breadth of the work expected and the level of ongoing and open communication you demand.
 Also important, ask your hires to explain their expectations, and what they need from you, to be able to succeed.

 For a comprehensive list of the questions you should ask any new candidate to determine best fit and set expectations, read this blog post.